A summary of face mask requirements for businesses, as well as information on exemptions for workers and customers.

 Face mask requirements for your business, employees, customers and visitors will depend on what colour of the COVID-19 Protection Framework you’re operating in.
 Face masks are not required outdoors under any setting.

 You can find detailed information about face mask requirements for your business or service on our COVID-19 Protection Framework page.

 You can order free printed collateral for your business from the Unite against COVID-19 website.

-COVID-19 posters for businesses(external link) – covid19.govt.nz
+COVID-19 posters for businesses(external link) — covid-19.govt.nz

 Resolving problems(external link) — Employment New Zealand

 When considering these steps, businesses should think about how to keep their workers healthy and safe.
-This should include what you might do if a person becomes angry at the worker who is encouraging people to wear a face covering.
+This should include what you might do if a person becomes angry at the worker who is encouraging people to wear a face mask.

 You should ensure your workers have adequate support, instruction and information, including knowing what to do if things escalate.

-We recommend you provide your staff with wording they can use if things escalate, so they are best able to de-escalate a situation.
+You can provide your staff with wording they can use if things escalate, so they are best able to de-escalate a situation.
 We recommend you are clear when workers should walk away or decide not to continue to engage with the person.
 Workers have the right to cease or refuse work where they believe that the work would expose them or another person to a serious health and safety risk.

-Wear a face covering(external link) — covid19.govt.nz
+Wear a face mask(external link) — covid19.govt.nz